 Sorting through networking, security, and collaborative tools for my business might seem like a daunting task.
 Cisco knows that customers might not know what they’re looking for.
 So they ask questions about my company's IT capabilities to learn if I have a team at the ready or if I plan to go it alone.

 In my case, going it alone means I might need a little more help when it comes to Cisco products.
 Their quiz is straightforward and easy-to-follow, making this highly-technical product offering feel more curated to my individual needs.

 Command: Are you Decorating or Organizing?

 If you’ve been to a Target home improvement aisle, you’ve likely seen the long display of Command hooks, each with a different weight capacity.
-Instead of translating that long aisle into an equally long digital list for the web, Command starts by asking about my general project.
-I might not know that I need a hook for 4-5 lbs, but I do know if I am looking to “organize my space”, “hang cleaning tools and supplies”, and then, more specifically, if I’m looking to “hang a mop or a broom.”
+Instead of translating that long aisle into an equally long digital list for the web, Command starts by asking about my project.
+I might not know that I need a hook for 4-5 lbs, but I do know if I am looking to “organize my space,” or “hang cleaning tools and supplies.”
+Then, more specifically, if I’m looking to “hang a mop or a broom.”

 After the jam study, Iyengar continued on to say, “When consumers say they want more choice, more often than not, they actually want a better choosing experience.”
-Perhaps if the jam study started out with a representative asking what customers were planning to use the jam for (croissants, bagels, etc.) and then asked if they preferred sweet or tangy jams, the 24-jam display table would have seen greater sales results.
+Perhaps if the jam study started out with a representative asking what customers were planning to use the jam for (croissants, bagels, etc.) and then asked if they preferred sweet or tangy jams, the 24-jam display table would have generated more impressive sales results.

 Providing the right product recommendations is the key to closing a sale.
 It is important to make the shift towards conversing with our customers about what matters to them, rather than simply talking up product data points.